jonashackt/tekton-argocd-eks/README.md

 #### Access ArgoCD UI

-Using your Browser open `yourservername.eu-central-1.elb.amazonaws.com` and accept the certificate warnings.
+Using your Browser open `argocd.tekton-argocd.de` and accept the certificate warnings.
 Then sign in using the `admin` user credentials from above:

 ![argocd-ui-first-login](screenshots/argocd-ui-first-login.png)